Complexity of distances: Theory of generalized analytic equivalence relations: Introduction

 \section{Introduction}

 One of the main active streams of the current descriptive set theory, often called \emph{invariant descriptive set theory}, is concerned with the study of definable equivalence relations on standard Borel spaces and reductions between them.
 This is a subject that has turned out to be very helpful in many fields of mathematics.
-Indeed, most of the mathematics is concerned with classification of some sort.
-Researchers working in some particular mathematical category try to associate some relatively simple invariants to the objects they study that would, in the ideal case, completely distinguish the objects up to isomorphism.
-In other words, a common theme in mathematics is to study the isomorphism equivalence relation and to find some effective reduction from that equivalence to another (isomorphism) relation which is simpler and more understood.
+Indeed, a common theme in mathematics is classification of some sort, which is in other words studying the isomorphism equivalence relation in some category and finding some effective reduction from that equivalence relation to another (isomorphism) relation which is simpler and more understood.
 Invariant descriptive set theory provides a general framework for such investigations and can be viewed as a general classification theory.
 We refer to \cite{gao} for a reference to this subject.

+The complexity of the isomorphism relation in several major mathematical categories has been recently determined.
+Just to name a few, in \cite{Sabok} the isomorphism relation of separable $C^*$-algebras was reduced to the univeral orbit equivalence relation.
+The same complexity was shown for the homeomorphism relation of compact metrizable spaces in \cite{Zie} (thus in fact for the isomorphism relation of separable unital commutative $C^*$-algebras) and also for the linear isometry relation of separable Banach spaces in \cite{Melleray}.
+The complexities of the linear isomorphism relation for separable Banach spaces, resp. of the completely bounded isomorphism relation for separable operator spaces, have been, on the other hand, shown to be complete analytic in \cite{FLR}, resp. in \cite{ACKKLS}.